mskcc/RNAseqDB/README.md

  bedtools v2.23

-The pipeline also needs [gtdownload]() and [sratoolkit]().
-The pipeline wraps [gtdownload]() and [sratoolkit]() to allow user to conveniently download GTEx and TCGA samples from CGHub and dbGaP.
+These software have already been installed in two computer clusters at MSKCC: HAL and LUNA.
+So users of these two clusters don't need install them (except Rsubread) to run the pipeline.

-These software have already been installed in the HAL and LUNA cluster (see section below).
-If you would like to run the pipeline in LUNA, you don't need install any of these software except Rsubread.
+Finally, the pipeline wraps [gtdownload]() and [sratoolkit]() to allow user to conveniently download GTEx and TCGA samples from CGHub and dbGaP.
+To download the data through the pipeline, user needs install [gtdownload]() and [sratoolkit]().

 Availability
 ----------
-The pipeline is designed to run on various computer clusters, e.g. the HAL cluster [hal.cbio.mskcc.org]() and LUNA cluster [luna.cbio.mskcc.org]().
+The pipeline was designed to run on various computer clusters, e.g. the HAL cluster [hal.cbio.mskcc.org]() and LUNA cluster [luna.cbio.mskcc.org]().

-For LUNA user, the complete pipeline was installed under directory /ifs/e63data/schultzlab/wangq/bin/RNAseqDB.
+For LUNA user, the complete pipeline was under directory /ifs/e63data/schultzlab/wangq/bin/RNAseqDB.

 To run the pipeline in LUNA, user needs to specify some paths using the environment variables PATH, PYTHONPATH, and PERL5LIB.
 The following is a summary of the paths user can add into personal '.bashrc' file.
 These paths were also summarized in file [configuration/sourceme](https://github.com/mskcc/RNAseqDB/blob/master/configuration/sourceme).
  1. export PERL5LIB=/ifs/e63data/schultzlab/wangq/perl5:/opt/common/CentOS_6/perl/perl-5.22.0/lib/5.22.0:/ifs/e63data/schultzlab/opt/perl5/lib/perl5:/ifs/e63data/schultzlab/opt/perl5/lib/perl5/czplib